AntoniaChroni/antoniachroni.github.io/cv.md

 ### Education
-* PhD Geography, University of the Aegean, Greece.
+* PhD Biological Sciences, University of the Aegean, Greece.
 Designated Emphasis in Phylogenomics and Phylogeography (Prof. Theodora Petanidou).
 Dissertation: Spatial patterns of genetic diversity of the genus Eumerus (Diptera: Syrphidae) in the Balkans.
 February 2018.
 * MSc Conservation Biodiversity, University of Montpellier II, France and University of the Aegean, Greece.
 September 2012.
 * BSc Biochemistry and Biotechnology, University of Thessaly, Greece.
 April 2010.